Let’s work together to find a solution

 Borrowers should find a qualified agent that they trust to serve as the middleman between them and the lender(s) in question.
 This largely administrative role will free the borrower from having to manage complicated paperwork personally.
 A borrower partaking in the loan syndication process should consider whether they want to negotiate for fixed or floating interest rates.
 The latter will enable them to be more flexible when paying fees to lenders.

 Borrowers must consider which type of syndicate loan they’re seeking and assess the various drawbacks of each option.
 An underwritten loan guarantees that a lender pays all the necessary money for your project even if they cannot find other banks to partake in the syndicate.
-It may entail higher than usual fees, however.
-A best effort deal may simply fall through if the arranging lender cannot find other banks to participate, rendering this option less than ideal for very risky projects in dire need of cash.
+However, it may entail higher fees than usual.
+A best-effort deal may simply fall through if the arranging lender cannot find other banks to participate, rendering this option less than ideal for very risky projects in dire need of cash.
 Club deals are ideal for borrowers seeking relatively smaller loans and are on good terms with the lenders involved in the loan.

 Lead banks (or the lead arranger) of a syndicated loan are charged with managing the loan’s documentation.
 Depending on the loan terms, the lead arranger may determine when and how to let other lenders in on the project.
-A credit union service organization (CUSO) may be involved to manage the origination of the loan.
-A CUSO may collect payments or perform reviews of the loan on a long-term basis during the loan syndication process.
+A credit union service organization (CUSO) may be involved in managing the origination of the loan.
+A Credit Union Service organization (CUSO) may collect payments or perform reviews of the loan on a long-term basis during the loan syndication process.

 At the start of the process, a borrower may send an invitation to bid to multiple banks to secure a competitive and more affordable relationship with its lead arranger.
 Banks submit their terms to the borrower, competing with one another to become the lead arranger.
 The borrower may then choose a bank as the lead arranger, giving it the mandate to arrange and manage the loan.